Thursday May 30, 2024

-Whether you’re on the board of a condo, a master-planned community or any other Georgia association, your board should try to cover some standard categories of rules for everyone’s well-being.
-Start with these basics:
+Whether you’re on the board of an Atlanta condo, an Augusta master-planned community or any other Georgia association, your board should try to cover some standard categories of rules for everyone’s well-being.
+Start with these basics:-

 Parking regulations can be frustrating, especially if you've experienced towing or fines for non-compliance.
 However, these rules are vital for every building and neighborhood.
 They guarantee ample parking for residents and ensure easy access to and from homes by preventing obstructions like double-parked cars or large vehicles.
 Moreover, parking regulations must adhere to local laws, providing handicapped parking and emergency vehicle access.
 To learn more about effective parking policies, check out this article.